 Nvidia Tegra X1 vs Apple A10X Fusion

-Nvidia Tegra X1► remove
+Nvidia Tegra X1► remove from comparison

 The NVIDIA Tegra X1 (Tegra 6, Codename Erista) is a 64-Bit high performance ARM based SoC (System on a Chip) for (mainly Android based) tablets and embedded systems (like cars).
 It contains four ARM Cortex A57 and four ARM Cortex A53 cores in the processor part.
 As a graphics card, Nvidia integrated a Maxwell based GPU with 256 CUDA cores (see for more details and benchmarks).
 The integrated memory controller supports LPDDR3 and LPDDR4 with a maximum bandwidth of 25.6 GB/s (2x 32 Bit LPDDR4-3200).
 The Tegra X1 is the successor to the exactly one year earlier announced Tegra K1 SoC.